Understanding The Divorce Process In Iowa?

 The petition may also request a hearing to determine some or all of these issues on a temporary basis.

-Once the petition has been filed, a copy of it must be served on the nonfiling spouse (respondent) this is done by a share of the process server, or by that spouse simply signing for the papers.
+Once the petition has been filed, a copy must be served on the nonfiling spouse (respondent) this is done by a share of the process server, or by that spouse simply signing for the papers.
 Once service has happened, a mandatory 90-day waiting period must pass before a divorce can be granted.

 Nonfiling Spouse Must Respond Within 20 Days